Bloodstained: Curse of the Moon: Reception

+Bloodstained: Curse of the Moon received "generally favorable" reviews, according to review aggregator website Metacritic.
 Critics found Curse of the Moon appealing as a tribute to Castlevania games on the NES and believed players who enjoyed those games would enjoy the former.
 In particular, they believed the game was an homage to Castlevania III: Dracula's Curse because of its branching pathways and multiple playable characters.
 IGN wrote that the game "treads a thin line between homage and outright theft" and believed the game was a successful tribute, perhaps done "a little too accurately for its own good."
 The A.V.
 Club agreed, writing that Inti Creates successfully borrowed Castlevania III concepts and characters but tweaked them "into a form that feels both familiar and modern."
 They called it a "throwback" to the "moody, trollishly difficult" NES games.

 PC Gamer and Nintendo Life wrote that the game stayed closely accurate to the gameplay of the 8-bit Castlevania games, for better or worse.
 PC Gamer contrasted the game to how Shovel Knight built upon the foundations of classic games, writing that Curse of the Moon "merely walk[s] in the footsteps of those 8-bit favourites [...] those with the deepest affection for retro games are the most likely to find it just a touch too familiar."
 Graphics wise, critics believed the game was successful at pulling off an 8-bit graphical appearance, though others found inconsistencies.
 IGN and Nintendo World Report argued that some bosses did not appear to fit the aesthetic.
 Hardcore Gamer called it "one of the finest 8-bit inspired games on the market."

 Journalists believed Curse of the Moon successfully reproduced the feel of the original Castlevania games while also sporting a more modern feel with faster, less rigid movement, and more forgiving gameplay.
 Game Informer felt the game's adherence to old gaming tropes, such as slow attacks speed and cheap deaths, weakened the experience.
 The game's variety of options and difficulties was commended as appealing to all types of players looking for both vintage and modern gameplay experiences.
 Some journalists liked how the variety of characters lent more depth to the gameplay and replay value.
 Critics felt the game was short, but still fulfilling in its purpose as a companion title and prelude to Ritual of the Night.